-Get Help from a Top Personal injury Lawyer in Atlanta
+Retain a Top Personal Injury Lawyer in Atlanta

 Injuries can change your life.
 Unexpected medical expenses, health complications and other difficulties can be overwhelming.
 You need justice, accountability, and compensation to pay your bills.
 Michael Geoffroy, our head attorney is here to help.
 Don’t tread the treacherous waters of working with insurance companies alone.

 At MG Law, our Atlanta personal injury lawyers are committed to leading our clients to justice.
 We have the legal skills and experience to help you navigate the claims process.
 You deserve personalized representation from a reliable attorney.
 Call MG Law today and get the legal experience of Atlanta’s top talent on your side.

 We are a full-service personal injury law firm representing victims and their family members in Atlanta and throughout North Georgia.
 We handle every case with a personal touch and the highest level of professional skill.

 No matter the nature or severity of your accident, our Atlanta personal injury attorneys are ready to advocate for your rights and injuries.

 Common accident types that we can assist you with include:

 - Bicycle Accidents

 - Mass Torts